 American Chemical Society Undergraduate Award in Analytical Chemistry

-The American Chemical Society Undergraduate Award in Analytical Chemistry Awarded to an outstanding student who has displayed an interest and aptitude for Analytical Chemistry.
+The American Chemical Society Undergraduate Award in Analytical Chemistry is given to an outstanding student who has displayed an interest and aptitude for analytical chemistry.

 Recipient: Nikita Kupko